asn10038/W4182-Security-II/project2/Evaluation Report.md

 \<The following types of tests passed with no issues or minor issues (and explain the issues).\>
 \<The following tests failed.
 Include exact inputs and relevant output.\>

+### Fuzzer

+We performed a series of tests on the fuzzer.
+First, we tested the general functionality, which included specifying the destination address and port and including a default payload.
+Second, we tested the IP, TCP and application layers separately.
+The specific tests are described below in detail.
+We are only providing screenshots for some of the tests due to space restrictions.

+The following types of tests passed with no issues or minor issues:

+**(1) General: specifying the destination address and port.**

+Command: ``

+Result:

+**(2) General: including a default payload.**

+Command:

+Result:

+(3) IP layer: fuzzing all fields.

+Command:

+Result:

+In general, this fuzzer was able to pass most of the tests we performed.

 ## Part 4: Error Handling

 TODO